 Yes.
 We need you to tell us if you are not attending and update your contact details.
 We will be posting your graduation certificate to you after the ceremony and need to know where to post it.

 What if I am in debt to the University?

-You should ensure any outstanding debts are cleared and library books returned prior to the registration deadline or you will not be able to participate in the ceremony.
+You should ensure any outstanding debts are cleared and library books returned by 2 November 2018 or you will not be able to participate in the ceremony.
 If you wish to discuss your outstanding debt, please email the team or call +44 (0)115 848 6500.